Everything You Need to Know About the Help to Buy Scheme

 For example, if you buy a home with a purchase price of £400,000 and borrow 20% (£80,000), then your interest and repayments are calculated based on the equity loan percentage, namely 20%.

-Home to Buy Scheme Stages
+Help to Buy Scheme Stages

 Stage 1: Finding a Home and Applying

 You can find your ideal home by searching online or enlisting the help of an experienced estate agent.
-Make sure your search is focused on properties sold by Help to Buy registered homebuilders.
+Make sure your search is focused on properties sold by Help to Buy scheme registered homebuilders.
 Otherwise, you won’t be eligible for Help to Buy.

 You will need to formally reserve the property of your choice.
 Most homebuilders will allow you to reserve the property for a small fee (typically up to £500) until you proceed with the equity loan application.
 The homebuilder will return this amount to you if your Help to Buy application is approved.